Subversion: Missing Features

 workflow: paged diffs and "commit -v."
 As of 15 September 2011, this script will

-also diff properties using the command svn propdiff PROPNAME
+also diff properties using the command svn propdiff PROPNAME.

-This creates an svn less
+This creates an svn less subcommand that runs svn diff with any other

-arguments you provided, paging the result through less(1)
+arguments you provided, paging the result through less(1).
+It also provides a

-, instructing Vim to split screen, set
+custom environment variable to svn ci, instructing Vim to split screen, set

-some options suitable for a read-only diff, and run svn diff
+some options suitable for a read-only diff, and run svn diff on all files

 included in the default commit message, i.e. the list of changed files.
 Finally,

-to highlight modifications to a property.
+it wraps svn propdiff to highlight modifications to a property.

 Any unrecognized subcommands (update, checkout, etc.) are passed through

 unchanged.
-The automatic diff is only applied to the ci
+The automatic diff is only applied to the ci subcommand, so the

-variant can be used when a diff is not required.
+svn commit variant can be used when a diff is not required.

 Installation